South Dakota’s largest city provides diverse tournament facilities for youth and adult games.

-Sioux Falls, South Dakota is the perfect example of a quaint Midwestern destination full of big city amenities and entertainment.
-When it comes to sports tournaments in particular, organizers can expect support from the whole city in all aspects of the game.
-Even before arriving on-site, the Sioux Falls Convention and Visitors Bureau (CVB) ensures collaboration with community officials and venue staff.
+Sioux Falls, South Dakota is the perfect example of a quaint Midwestern destination full of big city fun.
+When it comes to sports tournaments in particular, planners can expect support from the whole city in all aspects of the game.
+Even before arriving on-site, planners will collaborate with community officials, venue staff and the Sioux Falls Convention and Visitors Bureau to find the right facility.
 You can also receive assistance when it comes to lodging accommodations and entertainment suggestions.
-To experience this firsthand, planners are encouraged to come on a complimentary site visit to tour the facilities that are a potential fit for their event.
-You will be pleased at not only the number of sports complexes, but the quality of hotels and family-friendly attractions as well.
+And to help you get the whole picture, planners are encouraged to visit facilities that appeal to their interests.
+You will be pleased with not only the number of sports complexes, but the quality hotels and family-friendly attractions as well.

 Notable Recent/Upcoming Events

-- Professional Bull Riders Built Ford Tough Invitational at Denny Sanford PREMIER Center (2015-2019)
+- Professional Bull Riders Built Ford Tough Invitational – April 5-7, 2020, Denny Sanford PREMIER Center

 CVB/Sports Commissions Services Offered

 - Lodging & Venue Services

 - Welcome Bags/Gifts

 Click on tab to see more information about a specific facility